'I'm the captain and I love this club' - Aubameyang dismisses Arsenal exit rumours | Goal.com

 “I would also like to react to some of the rumours that are going around about me in the media.
 People like making up stories and they should focus on what’s happening on the pitch.
 They talk too much and it does my head in!

 “I am the Arsenal captain.
 I love this club.
-I am committed to it and desperate to bring it back to the top, whAubameyang desperate to take Arsenal to the topere it belongs.”
+I am committed to it and desperate to bring it back to the top where it belongs.”